Lives and works in New York, NY

-The recipient of many awards, including the Prix Ars Electronica, I.D.
-Design Review, Chrysler Design Award, and the Rothschild Prize, Rozin is an associate arts professor at ITP in the Tisch School Of The Arts at New York University.
-He earned a BD at the Jerusalem Bezalel Academy of Art and Design and an MPS from NYU.
+Rozin is an Associate Arts Professor in the Interactive Telecommunications Program at New York University's Tisch School Of The Arts.
+He earned a BA at the Jerusalem Bezalel Academy of Art and Design and an MPS from NYU.